 My interest in the art of cake decorating peaked in 2008 after relocating to the south.
 I took a few cake decorating courses between 2008 and 2011 at various places, including the Viking Cooking School in Atlanta, Georgia.
-I reached out to Legalzoom.com and filed my DBA registration.
+I reached out to Legalzoom.com to register a business name.
 While completing some recreational courses, I began posting pictures on my Facebook page.
 A well-known Florida-based jewelry seller (an entrepreneur herself) recommended that I start a Facebook business page and have a professional logo created by a graphic designer.

 I researched licensing information and registered as an event planning company since I was baking on a small scale.
 (My kitchen didn’t meet cottage requirement laws.)
 Simultaneously, after completing my third Wilton Method course, my instructor announced openings and encouraged me to apply.
 I applied to teach cake decorating and was approved.
 Having the opportunity to teach cake decorating really strengthened my skills.
 I used my Facebook business page to post the cake decorating courses that I was teaching at a local JoAnn’s store.
 To date, I’ve taught well over 150 students of all ages – from kids to adults.
 I became a Wilton Method Instructor and was able to enjoy a number of great benefits, including complimentary supplies and discounts on products from their catalog.